-I am grateful for the opportunity to describe my approach to holistic medicine to you.
-I write from the perspective of a Co-Chair of the Past Presidents Council of the Academy of Integrative Health and Medicine, a teacher and practicing holistic physician since 1991.
+I am grateful for the opportunity to describe my approach to holistic medicine for you.
+My perspective is that of a Co-Chair of the Past Presidents Council of the Academy of Integrative Health and Medicine, a teacher and practicing holistic physician since 1991.

-Holistic medicine is the art and science of healing that addresses the care of the whole person; body, mind and spirit.
-It is a health-based practice that helps one achieve optimal health in all spheres of one's being; physical, emotional, mental, environmental, social and spiritual.
+Holistic Medicine is the art and science of health and healing that addresses the care of the whole person; body, mind and spirit.
+It is a health-based practice guiding you to live optimal health in all spheres of your being; physical, emotional, mental, environmental, social and spiritual.

-After the health history/life story is obtained, further information is gleaned from a complete physical exam.
-This includes a standard medical exam and other appropriate assessments, such as a detailed osteopathic/ structural exam and whatever else is indicated by your situation e.g some classical Chinese medicine evaluation.
+Further information is gleaned from a complete physical exam.
+This includes a high level medical exam and other appropriate assessments, such as a detailed osteopathic/ structural exam of posture/ alignment/ body ergonomics/ organ health and whatever else is indicated by your situation.

-Throughout this process, it is critical to follow certain principles.
-The American Holistic Medical Association (AHMA), which was founded in 1978, codified the following principles to follow to ensure optimal results.
+Throughout any process, it is critical to follow good principles.
+The American Holistic Medical Association, founded in 1978, codified the following principles for the road to optimal results.